-On Amazon, the Chicco Keyfit 30 has a score of 4.7 out of 5, with 683 reviews.
+On Amazon, the Chicco Keyfit 30 has a score of 4.7 out of 5, with over 500 reviews.
 Positive feelings center on the easy installation, and how much space it saved in small back seats.

 The Step up

 For those who are into the newest technology, we like the Cybex Aton 2.
-The 2 runs $300, a significant jump in price from our pick, but offers additional features.
+The 2 runs a little more on the expensive side, a significant jump in price from our pick, but offers additional features.
 You’ll get a load leg, linear side impact protection, a lighter shell and similar stroller compatibility.